hpfast/webmapping_for_beginners_wiki/Making-a-web-page.md

 Hypertext Markup Language is used to structure content for web browsers.
 The simplest HTML page looks like this:

+    ~~~~
+    <!DOCTYPE html>
     <html>
         <head>
-            <title>Page Title</title>
+            <title> My First HTML </title>
         </head>
         <body>
-            <h1>Page Title</h1>
+            <H1>Example</H1>
             <p>This is a really interesting paragraph.</p>
         </body>
     </html>
+    ~~~~

+**Let's try this!**

+1. Open your text editor.
+2. Copy the previous code into an empty file to make your basic HTML page.
+3. Save the file in `yourDirectory` and call the file `index.html`.
+4. Open your index.html file with your browser.

+[This](https://nieneb.github.io/html_example/) is what it should look like!

+Some basic elements to know and recognize are:

+    <head> The <head> element is a container for all the head elements.
+    The <head> element can include a title for the document, scripts, styles, meta information, and more.

+    <body> The <body> tag defines the document's body.
+    The <body> element contains all the contents of an HTML document, such as text, hyperlinks, images, tables, lists, etc.

+    <h1></h1> to <h6></h6>  <h1> defines the most important heading. <h6> defines the least important heading.
+    <p></p> The             <p> tag defines a paragraph.
+    <div></div>             The <div> tag defines a division or a section in an HTML document.
+    <a href=""></a>         The <a> tag defines a hyperlink, which is used to link from one page to another.

+5. Try to add some more headers and text to your first HTML.

+### Developer Tools

+That sounds scary!
+But do not be afraid.
+The browser web inspector is going to be your best friend!
+Let's explore this.

+1. In your browser when you opened your html
+* Click with your right mouse button, choose : `Inspect Element`

+or

+* Press F12

+The web inspector shows you the content of your page and the current state of the DOM.

+2. Do you see the same content as we just made in our text editor?
+3. Just have a look around.
+Nothing can happen!

+The web inspector is also great for debuggin.
+It can logs errors or comments!
+We will show this later!

 ### DOM

 The Document Object Model refers to the hierarchical structure of HTML.
-Each bracketed tag is an element, and we refer to elements’ relative relationships to each other in human terms: parent, child, sibling, ancestor, and descendant.
-In the HTML above, body is the parent element to both of its children, h1 and p (which are siblings to each other).
-All elements on the page are descendants of html.

 Web browsers parse the DOM in order to make sense of a page’s content.

+**But this webpage looks really boring!!**
+True, so let´s continue with CSS.

 ### CSS

 Cascading Style Sheets are used to style the visual presentation of HTML pages.
+Every element of your HTML can be styled with CSS.

 A simple CSS stylesheet looks like this:

     body {
-        background-color: white;
+        background-color: blue;
-        color: black;
+        color: white;
     }

 CSS styles consist of selectors and rules.
-Selectors identify specific elements to which styles will be applied:
+Selectors identify the specific elements of your HTML to which styles will be applied:

     h1          /* Selects level 1 headings              */
+    h2          /* Selects level 2 headings              */
     p           /* Selects paragraphs                    */
-    .caption    /* Selects elements with class "caption" */
+    div         /* Selects div elements                  */
-    #subnav     /* Selects element with ID "subnav"      */

 Rules are properties that, cumulatively, form the styles: